NeutrinoCodes/Neutrino/Installation/Windows/installation_windows.md

 \* The GLAD loader should be generated from its webpage using the following settings:
 - Language = C/C++
-- gl = Version 4.6 (or greater)
+- gl = Version 4.6 (or higher)
 - Profile = Core

 After having generated it, download the zip file containing the code and extract it in a custom directory (see *Installation*).

 \** When using the **VScode editor**, please follow the instructions (https://code.visualstudio.com/docs/cpp/config-msvc) in order to install it and verify the installation of Visual Studio, as well as the instructions (https://code.visualstudio.com/docs/cpp/cmake-linux, there are no specific instructions for Windows) to verify the installation of Cmake and to install the Cmake Tools extension for VSCode.

-## Installation: (VScode toolchain compilation)
-In this method we assume Neutrino is going to be installed in a directory named *NeutrinoCodes* containing the following subdirectories:
-- glad
-- glfw
-- gmsh
+If using only the **Visual Studio** IDE instead of the VScode editor, please install also the Cmake Tools extension for Visual Studio.

 **IMPORTANT NOTE FOR GMSH INSTALLATION ON WINDOWS**: GMSH is used in Neutrino as an API library.
 Under a Windows purely native environment (which is the case of Windows + the Visual Studio compiler) there is a limitation (see https://gitlab.onelab.info/gmsh/gmsh/-/issues/894) and because of this the GMSH API can used only as an external DLL.
 In order to install it on Windows, please download the GMSH's *Software Development Kit (SDK) for Windows* (64-bit or 32-bit, according to your operating system) and follow this procedure:
 - after having downloaded the GMSH's SDK `.zip` file, extract it and copy the `gmsh` directory into the `NeutrinoCodes` directory.